zhullyb/monyhar/monyhar/native_client_sdk/src/doc/devguide/coding/3D-graphics.rst

 It can be helpful to include information about known dubious drivers in your user documentation.
 This might help identify if a rogue driver is the cause of a problem.
 There are many sources of GPU driver blacklists.
-Two such lists can be found at the `Chromium project
+Two such lists can be found at the `Monyhar project
 <http://src.monyhar.org/viewvc/chrome/trunk/deps/gpu/software_rendering_list/software_rendering_list.json>`_
 and `Khronos <http://www.khronos.org/webgl/wiki/BlacklistsAndWhitelists>`_.
 You can use these lists to include information in your documentation that warns